 In Summer 2017, the Pennsylvania Department of Transportation (PennDOT) began issuing new driver’s licenses and photo identification cards.
-While these new designs were issued as a pilot program, a full rollout is expected to begin by the end of October 2017.
+While these new designs were issued as a pilot program, a full rollout began in Fall 2017.
 The new designs will be phased in over a four-year renewal cycle.
-PennDOT advises that both current and new card designs will be in circulation during this four-year transition period.
+PennDOT advises that both pre-2017 and new card designs will be in circulation during this four-year transition period.

 These licenses and ID cards look very different from the outgoing design.
-They also have additional enhanced security features, which improve fraud prevention and protect from counterfeiting and alteration.
+They also have additional enhanced security features that improve fraud prevention and protect from counterfeiting and alteration.

 Some of the enhanced features include: